JuliaGizmos/GtkReactive.jl/README.md

 brings interactive widgets to `IJulia` notebooks.
 In particular, the `@manipulate` macro makes it trivial to define simple interactive graphics.  `Interact` can animate graphics using `Gadfly`, `PyPlot`, or `Winston`.
-For more fluid graphical animations, the new [`Patchwork`](https://github.com/shashi/Patchwork.jl) package can be used to efficiently manipulate SVG graphics, including those created through `Gadfly`,
+For more fluid graphical animations, the [`Patchwork`](https://github.com/shashi/Patchwork.jl) package can be used to efficiently manipulate SVG graphics, including those created through `Gadfly`,